Keirua/cryptopals/status.md

 # Set 3

+## Level 21

 In order to check that the mersenne twister works as expected, diff its output with the output of the original algorithm:

 $ gcc mt19937.c -o mt19937
 $ diff <(python level21_mt19937.py 2342 15) <(./mt19937 2342 15)

+## Level 22

+Attempted to bruteforce it.
+Python was not a good idea (something like 1000 verifications/s).
+Rust quickly proved to be able to find the seed in a reasonnable time (~30 minutes), which is about 100x faster.

+If you wanna do bruteforce, you'd better do it with a fast language :)

+$ time target/release/crack_mt32seed ~/dev/cryptopals/set3/mt32/1508440814.mt32